vivianzhu88/query-annotations/README.md

 3. **linkImg.py** is for the LIDC-IDRI collection.
 This parses through every file in the dataset and scrapes annotation data and DICOM image UID information.

-4. **filterByRadlex.py** is for the LIDC-IDRI collection.
-This filters through the CSV of all LIDC-IDRI annotation data by RadLex ID or term.
-It also adds Patient ID and Modality info.
+4. **addExtraValues.py** is for the LIDC-IDRI collection.
+It adds Patient ID and Modality info.

 5. **updateTables** is for the CCC2018 and CCC2017 collections.
 This replaces all the Snomed CT ontology terms in the dataset with RadLex ontology terms wherever possible.